 If you want guaranteed close-up sightings, then you can always visit the Cornish Seal Sanctuary at Gweek, where they rescue injured and abandoned seal pups from around Cornwall before releasing them back into the sea when they have recovered.

 Top tip: Seals are easily scared - especially by dogs - so please remember to keep a safe distance when they come ashore.
 If you want to get a close-up view and study them individually, take a pair of binoculars or a camera with a telephoto lens.

-Best place in Cornwall to see sharks
+Best place to see sharks in Cornwall

 Cornwall has been named as the best place to see sharks in the UK with at least 20 species found off the coast.
 During the summer months, the most common sighting is of the impressive yet gentle basking shark, although there have also been recordings of predatory sharks including the blue shark, porbeagle shark, thresher shark and the more notorious mako shark (Maori for man-eating) which can reach speeds of 45 mph.
-There has yet to be a confirmed sighting of the great white shark.
+There has yet to be a confirmed sighting of the great white shark in Cornwall.

 Top tip: Basking sharks are a protected species and should be observed from a distance, if you decide to enter the water you must follow the code of conduct.

-Best place in Cornwall to see whales
+Best place to see whales in Cornwall

 Whale watching can often be found at the top of many nature lovers’ bucket lists given how impressive these marine mammals are.
 Observing these enormous creatures breaching, or bow-riding is simply breathtaking.
 Although sightings of whales in Cornwall are rare, minke and fin whales have been known to come close to shore, particularly in deeper water areas, and long-finned pilot whales can sometimes be seen travelling alongside pods of dolphins.